-UNFPA launched the Maternal Health Thematic Fund to jump-start safe motherhood programmes in some of the world's least developed countries.
+UNFPA launched the Maternal Health Thematic Fund in 2008 to jump-start safe motherhood programmes in some of the world's least developed countries.
 It was one response to stalled progress in countries where women were dying at a rate of more than 300 per 100,000 live births.
-These high rates of death and disability were occurring despite the fact that improving maternal health was one of the eight Millennium Development Goals (MDGs) adopted by world leaders in 2000.

 Accelerating progress for mothers

 The thematic fund aims to spur progress on MDG 5.
 It is supported by donors committed to making childbirth safer for all women and girls by bolstering midwifery and strengthening health systems overall, especially in their ability to deliver life-saving emergency obstetric and newborn care to those who faces the greatest risks in giving birth.
 It encompasses the Midwifery Programme and the Campaign to End Fistula.

 Since it was set up in 2008, the Maternal Health Thematic Fund has invested more than $140 million in maternal health programmes across 49 countries.
 A key focus has been training thousands of midwives each year who, in turn, can care for millions of women annually.
 About 47,000 women with obstetric fistula have been treated, and nearly 9,000 of these women and girls have been helped to return to productive lives in their communities.

 As part of its strategy to reach the most vulnerable, the fund is reaching out to make sure that first-time and adolescent mothers get the quality care they need.